-People who experienced

-Serious Psychological

-Distress in the past

-12 months are more likely to

-misuse or be dependent on

-alcohol or illicit drugs during

-that same time period
+People who experienced Serious Psychological Distress in the past 12 months are more likely to misuse or be dependent on alcohol or illicit drugs during that same time period

+MASSACHUSETTS AND UNITED STATES 2005-2014

-Opioid-related hospitalizations are on the rise
+Opioid-related hospitalizations

-The rate of opioid\-related hospitalizations has been rising steadily over the last decade.
+The rate of opioid-related hospitalizations has been rising steadily over the last decade.
 In Massachusetts, the hospitalization rate in 2014 was 75% higher than the U.S. average.

-Source: Healthcare Cost and Utilization Project (HCUP Fast Stats - Opioid-Related Hospital Use) \ Opioid refers to both opioids and opiates in this chartbook

-Opioid-related emergency department visits are on the rise
+USC Schaeffer Source: Healthcare Cost and Utilization Project (HCUP Fast Stats - Opioid-Related Hospital Use) Opioid refers to both opioids and opiates in this chartbook Opioid-related emergency department visits are on the rise MASSACHUSETTS AND UNITED STATES 2005-2014

-The rate of opioid-related emergency department (ED) visits doubled between 2005 and 2014 in Massachusetts, and is 2.5 times greater than the average rate in the U.S.

-Insurance coverage for opioid-related hospitalizations and ED visits

-UNITED STATES 2005-2014
+Opioid-related ED visits The rate of opioid-related emergency department (ED) visits doubled between 2005 and 2014 in Massachusetts, and is 2.5 times greater than the average rate in the U.S. Source: Healthcare Cost and Utilization Project (HCUP Fast Stats - Opioid-Related Hospital Use) Insurance coverage for opioid-related hospitalizations and ED visits UNITED STATES 2005-2014

 Most opioid-related hospitalizations and ED visits in the U.S. are by patients with Medicaid coverage, although a large percentage of patients are not covered by any health insurance.

-Change in insurance coverage for opioid-related hospitalizations and ED visits
+Source: Healthcare Cost and Utilization Project (HCUP Fast Stats - Opioid-Related Hospital Use) Change in insurance coverage for opioid-related hospitalizations and ED visits